12 Beautiful Beachfront Hotels You Can Actually Afford

 Cape Rey Carlsbad is set on the northern shore of San Diego, just steps from the water.
 You can’t beat the location, but that’s just the beginning.
 The aesthetic is vibrant and modern, plus, as with most beachfront hotels, there are plenty of seaside activities.
 Take a surf lesson, explore the tide basins, or enjoy beach butler service in the comfort of your personal cabana.
 Rates from $130 a night.

 The Westin Hilton Head Island Resort & Spa: Hilton Head, South Carolina

-The Westin Hilton Head Island Resort & Spa beckons with its powder-soft sands, swaying palmetto trees, and array of amenities, including three swimming pools and four restaurants.
+The Westin Hilton Head Island Resort & Spa beckons with its powder-soft sands, swaying palmetto trees, and an array of amenities, including three swimming pools and four restaurants.
 Guests enjoy access to the private beach, as well as the neighboring Port Royal Golf & Racquet Club.
 Bonus: Harbour Town Lighthouse and Stoney-Baynard Plantation are just a short drive away.
-Rates from $203 a night.
+Rates from $121 a night.